Past Pleasures Car Club By-Laws

 Article VII.
 ELECTIONS

 Sec.
-1. The privilege of holding office on the Board of Directors shall be limited to members of the Club whose dues are paid and otherwise in good standing.
+1. The privilege of holding office shall be limited to members of the Club whose dues are paid and otherwise in good standing.

 Sec.
-2. Nominations for Officers on the Board of Directors shall be held at the November business meeting.
+2. Nominations for Officers shall be held at the November business meeting.

 Sec.
-3. Election of Officers to the Board of Directors shall be held at the December business meeting.
+3. Election of Officers shall be held at the December business meeting.

 Sec.
-6. The term of office for all members of the Board of Directors shall be from January 1st to December 31st of the same year.
+6. The term of office for officers shall be from January 1st to December 31st of the same year.

 Article VIII.
 DUTIES OF OFFICERS